 Hello and Welcome,

-Congratulations on taking the first step towards a greater quality of life with therapy.
+Thank you for taking a step towards a greater quality of life and better mental health with therapy, psychotherapy and counselling.

 I have worked as a psychotherapist and counsellor since 2002 and now provide Communication-Focused Therapy.
 You will find some of my books and articles on psychotherapy, communication and psychiatry on this website, at your local book dealer, or on Amazon.